 You are invaluable in your child’s journey to resiliency.
 It is the love, care and support you provide along the way that will allow them to face whatever experience they will have, along the NF journey.

 To assist our children in coping with their diagnosis and what it means for them, we as parents first need to understand that ourselves.
 This section of our site specifically looks at the signs and symptoms that generally appear in childhood (up to puberty) as well as the challenges or issues that may arise along the way and some practical strategies to help tackle these issues if they arise for your child.

 You can read more about the impacts NF has on teens and adults in those sections.

 A true story of how knowing about your condition can help break down barriers and empower your child.

 This is Sophie*.
-She is 5 years old and when she started a new school, one of the first things she did was ask her teacher to read the NF Hero Book and talk about Neurofibromatosis (NF).
+She is 5 years old, and when she started at a new school one of the first things she did was ask her teacher to read the NF Hero Book.

 Sophie stood in front of her class to show her peers her “NF spots”.
 She used the knowledge she had been given to show others what makes her a NF Hero.

 In a single, uncomplicated moment Sophie was able to do what many fail to achieve, even as adults - she showed others what made her special.
 She understood that talking about her NF was the first step in building understanding and acceptance amongst her peers and that our differences do not have to divide us.

 BUY THE NF HERO BOOK DOWNLOAD THE BOOK